SadabShiper/InsurePredict-Interactive-MLOps-for-Vehicle-Insurance-Forecasting/README.md

 - Data Ingestion ➔ Data Validation ➔ Data Transformation
 - Model Training ➔ Model Evaluation ➔ Model Deployment
 - CI/CD Automation with GitHub Actions, Docker, AWS EC2, and ECR

-## 💬 Connect
-If you found this project helpful or have any questions, feel free to reach out!